gdbroman/broman.blog/_posts/2020-08-11-the-myth-of-arrival.md

 But never forget: there isn't an end.

-It may be absurd, perhaps make you vengeful.
+It may seem absurd, perhaps make you vengeful?

 But ultimately, there's nothing more meaningful.